Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Experiments

 \subsection{Data}

+\Table{datasets} lists the datasets used in this paper.
 DeepLesion~\cite{Yan2018DeepLesion} is a large universal lesion dataset containing 32,735 lesions annotated on 10,594 studies of 4,427 patients.
 It was mined from the National Institutes of Health Clinical Center based on radiologists' routine marks to measure significant image findings~\cite{Eisenhauer2009RECIST}.
 Thus, it closely reflects clinical needs.
 The LUNA (LUng Nodule Analysis) dataset~\cite{Setio2017LUNA} consists of 1,186 lung nodules annotated in 888 CT scans.
 LiTS (LIver Tumor Segmentation Benchmark)~\cite{Bilic2019LiTS} includes 201 CT scans with 0 to 75 liver tumors annotated per scan.
 We used 131 scans of them with released annotations.
 NIH-Lymph Node (NIH-LN)~\cite{NIH_LN_dataset} contains 388 mediastinal LNs on 90 CT scans and 595 abdominal LNs on 86 scans.
 Without loss of generality, we chose these three single-type datasets for joint learning with DeepLesion in this paper.